Schedule a Consult

 Instance Segmentation: Distinguishing Individual Objects

 While semantic segmentation focuses on pixel-level labeling of object classes, instance segmentation goes a step further by distinguishing individual instances of objects within the same class.
-Instance segmentation is particularly valuable in applications such as autonomous driving, robotics, and medical image analysis, where identifying and localizing individual objects is crucial.
+Instance segmentation is particularly valuable in applications such as autonomous driving, robotics, and medical image annotation software for analysis, where identifying and localizing individual objects is crucial.

 Mask R-CNN Architecture